SnowyMouse/invader/README.md

 Options:
   -a --always-index-tags       Always index tags when possible.
 This can speed
                                up build time, but stock tags can't be modified.
-  -b --base-address <addr>     Set the base address (MCC only) -c --compress                Compress the cache file.
-This is default for mcc
+  -c --compress                Compress the cache file.
-                               and dark engines.
   -C --forge-crc <crc>         Forge the CRC32 value of the map after building
                                it.
   -d --discard                 Discard all raw data.
 This will result in a map
-                               that is invalid for use with game clients (except MCC) and tag extractors.
+                               that is invalid for use with game clients and tag extractors.
   -g --game-engine <id>        Specify the game engine.
 This option is
                                required.
 Valid engines are: custom, demo,
-                               retail, mcc, dark
+                               retail, dark
   -h --help                    Show this list of options.
   -H --hide-pedantic-warnings  Don't show minor warnings.
   -i --info                    Show credits, source info, and other info.